simran135/personal-website/content/publication/perceptuallyAlignedGradients/index.md

 # 7 = Thesis; 8 = Patent

 # Publication name and optional abbreviated publication name.
-publication: Neurips 2019 Science Meets Engineering of Deep Learning Workshop, 2019
+publication: NeurIPS 2019 Science Meets Engineering of Deep Learning Workshop, 2019

 abstract: For a standard convolutional neural network, optimizing over the input pixels to maximize the score of some target class will generally produce a grainy-looking version of the original image.
 However, Santurkar et al. (2019) demonstrated that for adversarially-trained neural networks, this optimization produces images that uncannily resemble the target class.
 In this paper, we show that these "perceptually-aligned gradients" also occur under randomized smoothing, an alternative means of constructing adversarially-robust classifiers.
 Our finding supports the hypothesis that perceptually-aligned gradients may be a general property of robust classifiers.
 We hope that our results will inspire research aimed at explaining this link between perceptually-aligned gradients and adversarial robustness.